 9. My child’s ears were just pierced?

-The current cost of the intramural program is $100 and covers the fall and spring seasons.
-You must register for both seasons.
-Interleague registration is $110.00 and includes both seasons.
+You go to the registration tab for the U3/U4 Stars Program or the U5-U8 Intramural Program, both of these programs include both the fall and spring seasons.
+U9+ Interleague registration includes both seasons as well.
 Included with your registration will be participation awards for the fall to be handed out on team/Individual picture night (usually the week after the last game in the fall) and handed to each participant by the coach on the last day of the spring season.

 11. What is the difference between travel and Interleague?